$L^p$-valued stochastic convolution integral driven by Volterra noise

 The paper is devoted to the study of mild solutions to linear stochastic differential equations in the Lebesgue $L^p(D,\mu)$ space perturbed by additive noise of Volterra type.
 Sufficient conditions for the existence and H\"{o}lder continuity of the solutions are given.
-This allows to show that solutions to particular SPDEs are H\"{o}lder continuous random fields.
+This allows to show that solutions to particular stochastic partial differential equations (SPDEs) are H\"{o}lder continuous random fields.

 More precisely, we consider the stochastic evolution equation which takes the form

 where $B$ is an infinite-dimensional $\alpha$-regular Volterra process which belongs to a finite Wiener chaos and $A$ is a generator of a strongly continuous, analytic semigroup $(S(t), t\geq 0)$ of operators acting on the space $L^p(D,\mu)$ with $1<\frac{2}{1+2\alpha}\leq p<\infty$.
 The mild solution is given by the stochastic convolution integral